sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 If one wants to get all methods that can be run on a linear code, one can:

-- either check the manual page of the file (LINK TO PAGE)
+- either check the manual page of the file :ref:`sage.coding.linear_code`
 - or type::

       C.<tab>